-Ther is a sale catalouge of 1769 which lists the last known owner of the property as Mr Edward Tickner.
-It also touchingly lists all the cows and horses by their names.
-The Cows weer Cherry, Bren, Strawberry, Flower, Coot, Fair-face and Spider.
+There is a sale catalogue of 1769 which lists last known owner of the property as Mr Edward Tickner.
+It also touchingly lists all the cows horses by their names.
+The cows were Cherry, Bren, Strawberry, Flower, Coot, Fair-Face and Spider.
 The cart horses were Wag, Captain, Poppet and Jack.
-The Barley Mow had a kitchen, drink room, dairy and parlour on the ground floor, four upper rooms and cellar.
-Outside there was a turf house, brew house,granary, cart house, stable, straw-barn, oats-barn, wheat-barn,dutch barn and a rick yard.
+The Barley Mow had a kitchen, drink room, brew house, granary, cart house, stable, straw-barn, oats-barn, wheat barn, dutch barn and a Rick yard.

-The Census Returns for the 19th century gives us information about the publicans, their families where each was born and also who was staying at the inn at the time.
-Most were Surrey born; there was one publican who came from Warwickshire and one who'swife came from Yorkshire which shows how the new railway contributed to moving people round the country in 1861 the Census Return shows that the publican had a wife and six children and there were five lodgers who were all single men who worked as agricultural labourers.
-This was a time of grat hardship and agricultural workers had to move to move around to find work.
+The Census Returns for the 19th century gives us information about the publicans, their families were each was born and also who was staying at the inn at the time.
+Most were Surrey born; there was one publican who came from Warwickshire and one who's wife came from Yorkshire which shows how to new railway contributed moving people around the country.
+In 1861 the Census Return shows that the publican had a wife and six children and there were five lodgers who were all single man who worked as agriculture labourers.
+This was time of great hardship and agricultural workers had to move around to find a work.